 Five new electronic music drops this week

-Every week, we choose the latest electronic releases that you should know about.
+Every week, we pick the latest electronic music releases that you should wrap your ears around.
 Here are five of our favourites:

 Keep up with the latest music news here.

 Get the latest news, reviews and tutorials to your inbox.Subscribe